evronylab/NanoSeqTools/README.md

 * bedtools_bin: Full path of bedtools binary

+* source: Either "nanoseq" for cancerit/NanoSeq results or "dupcaller" for AlexandrovLab/DupCaller results.
+Default is "nanoseq".

+* dupcaller_result_prefixes: A character vector of DupCaller output prefixes, in the same order as 'dirs'.
+If NULL, basename(dirs) is used.
+This is only used when source = "dupcaller".
+Expected DupCaller files are `{prefix}_snv.vcf`, `{prefix}_indel.vcf`, `{prefix}_coverage.bed.gz`, `{prefix}_trinuc_by_duplex_group.txt`, and `{prefix}_stats.txt`.

 #### Outputs
 A list containing the following data objects:

 * sample_names: A vector of all sample IDs that were loaded

-* dirs: A vector of the directories containing the NanoSeq results that were loaded
+* dirs: A vector of the directories containing the NanoSeq or DupCaller results that were loaded

+* source: For DupCaller data, source pipeline used to generate the loaded result files ("dupcaller")

+* dupcaller_result_prefixes: For DupCaller data, resolved DupCaller result prefixes

+* dupcaller_result_paths: For DupCaller data, resolved DupCaller result file paths

 * BSgenomepackagename: BSgenome package name used for the analysis